-The Book Barn is now open for Normal Hours
+The Book Barn is open Tuesday thru Saturday 10am to 5pm!

 The bookstore resides in a historic limestone Pennsylvania Bank Barn built in 1800.
 The original architectural features of the barn have been retained and highlighted, blending harmoniously with the fine selection of old and antiquarian books.
 Leather volumes feel at home between hand-hewn chestnut beams, 18-inch-wide oak floor planks and 2 foot thick stone walls.